 Note: You can freeze this juice to make your own popsicles, too!

-- Add ingredients one at a time to your juicer, starting with an ingredient that isn't as juicy (like ginger), and alternating with an ingredient that makes lots of juice (like apples).
+Add ingredients one at a time to your Hurom Slow Juicer (or similar), starting with an ingredient that isn't as juicy (like ginger), and alternating with an ingredient that makes lots of juice (like an apple).
 This will ensure that the juicy ingredients flush the not-so-juicy ingredients through the juicer and you'll get more of them in your cup!

 If you’ve ever juiced beets you know how messy (and stainy) they can be!
 We have white quartz countertops that don’t like red wine or beets very much, so after I got the shots of the glasses that I wanted, I had a little fun.
 This is a tile that I use as a backdrop for shoots, and it wipes up really easily — so I played around with splattering the juice across it!

 Maybe I went off on a tangent here, but I really like these shots.
 Sometimes I get sick of everything being so perfectly composed — it’s fun to change it up and experiment!
 It reminded me of watercolour painting, which I used to love in college.
 I went to the Alberta College of Art and Design and have a Bachelor of Design, but I took a year of fine art.
 I used to paint all the time!

 MORE FAVOURITE FRESH JUICE RECIPES

 Green Jalapeño Margaritas (make them virgin for a delicious green juice!)